-Cecelia Ahern is a known author whose P.S.
-I Love You is one of the highest selling novels that has been turned into a motion picture.
+Cecelia Ahern is a well-known author whose P.S.
+I Love You is one of the highest selling novels and which has been turned into a motion picture.
 But there are many books written by the author that are not so widely known and read.
 One of them is Lyrebird.
 It released in 2016 and I only read it around a year ago.
 I was looking for another book by Ahern after reading and enjoying her How to Fall in Love.
 The name, the book cover, and the story attracted me to pick this one up.
 Here’s my review of Lyrebird by Cecelia Ahern.

 Genre – Contemporary romance served with a slice of fantasy.

 Special Thing About the Book – Its storyline is so unique; you might have not come across anything like it before.

 A naive young girl is living deep into the woods, away from the world.
 She has a unique talent as is often found in people who avoid the public eye and crave solitude existence.
 She can mimic almost any sound with astounding perfection.
 People who later find her nickname her Lyrebird- a species with an incredible mimicking talent.